BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 -   Dialog Timeline files
 -   Dialog Scene files

-There are also two more files you will need to add new dialogue files—which *is* possible, by the way!
+There are two more files you will need to add new dialogue files—which *is* possible, by the way!
 And you can see an example of that here:

 The two files you'll need for adding entirely new dialogue to the game are: